peterc/bitarray/README.md

 ```

 ## History
+- 1.0.1 in 2018 (Changed bits order to be compliant with Redis' setbit/getbit and fixed initialize with custom field)
-- 1.0 in 2017 (updated for modern Ruby, more efficient storage, and 10th birthday)
+- 1.0.0 in 2017 (updated for modern Ruby, more efficient storage, and 10th birthday)
 - 0.0.1 in 2012 (original v5 released on GitHub)
 - v5 (added support for flags being on by default, instead of off)
 - v4 (fixed bug where setting 0 bits to 0 caused a set to 1)